 Magnesium for sleep

 You turn off your screens, sip some chamomile tea, douse yourself in lavender oil and slip into bed with a good book…yet you’re still suffering from poor sleep.
 If this is you, consider Magnesium.
 When your body is tired but your mind is wired, there’s a good chance your body is craving magnesium.
-Magnesium can help regulate melatonin hormones, relax muscles, support nerves, calm feelings of nervousness and anxiety; helping you drift away into sweet dreams of bikes and slabs.
+Magnesium can help regulate melatonin hormones, relax muscles, support nerves, calm feelings of nervousness and anxiety; helping you drift away into sweet dreams of bikes and fresh pow!

 Magnesium for Depression, Anxiety, Adrenal Fatigue & PMS